aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ### 30-minute version

-When the station runs 30 minutes instead of 25, insert a force play block in the middle and shorten Beat the Runner.
+When the station runs 30 minutes instead of 25, open with Gotcha, insert a force play block in the middle, and shorten Beat the Runner.

+**0:00-0:03 Gotcha.** Everyone spread out.
+Go through a pitching motion, everyone takes [a prep step](#the-prep-step), then immediately roll a ball at a random girl.
+Prepped girls get there, flat-footed girls do not.
+Rotate fast and say nothing.
+The ball does the teaching.

-**0:00-0:07 Ground balls.** As above.
+**0:03-0:07 Ground balls.** As above, shortened.

 **0:07-0:12 Add the throw.** As above.
+Prep step before every roll.

 **0:12-0:22 Force plays.** Infielders at first, second, short, and third.
 Put a runner at first.
 Roll a ground ball and have the fielder call out where the throw is going *before* she throws it.